How long do you have to wait before you can start running postpartum?

 Can You Run with Incontinence?

 If you are dealing with incontinence while running, it can be because your pelvic floor is weak or too tight.
 Either way, it is a sign your body isn’t managing core pressure while running well.
-Improved posture, enhanced glute strength, as well as some pelvic floor release work can improve incontinence while running.
+Improved posture, glute strength and pelvic floor release work can improve incontinence while running.

 Need Help Returning to Running Postpartum?